lastweek/fpga_readings/README.md

 	- Follow up work on LEAP Scratchpads, extends the work to have cache coherence between multiple FPGAs.
 	- Coherent Scatchpads with MOSI protocol.
 - [CoRAM: An In-Fabric Memory Architecture for FPGA-Based Computing](https://users.ece.cmu.edu/~jhoe/distribution/2011/chung.pdf)
 	- CoRAM provides an interface for managing the on- and off-chip memory resource of an FPGA.
-	- Cache, TLB, NoC, it has almost everything.
-The thesis is very comprehensive and informative.
+It use "control threads" enforce low-level control on data movement.
+	- Seriously, the CoRAM is just like Processor L1-L3 caches.
+- [CoRAM Prototype and evaluation of the CoRAM memory architecture for FPGA-based computing, FPGA'12]
+	- Prototype on FPGA.
 - [Sharing, Protection, and Compatibility for Reconfigurable Fabric with AMORPHOS, OSDI'18](https://www.usenix.org/conference/osdi18/presentation/khawaja)
 	- Hull: provides memory protection for on-board DRAM using __segment-based__ address translation.
 - [Virtualized Execution Runtime for FPGA Accelerators in the Cloud, IEEE Access'17](https://ieeexplore.ieee.org/abstract/document/7840018)

-__Dynamic Memory Allocation__
+#### __Dynamic Memory Allocation__
+`malloc()` and `free()` for FPGA on-board DRAM.

 - [A High-Performance Memory Allocator for Object-Oriented Systems, IEEE'96](https://ieeexplore.ieee.org/document/485574/)
 - [SysAlloc: A Hardware Manager for Dynamic Memory Allocation in Heterogeneous Systems, FPL'15](https://ieeexplore.ieee.org/document/7293959)
-	- `malloc()` and `free()` for FPGA on-board DRAM.
 - [Hi-DMM: High-Performance Dynamic Memory Management in High-Level Synthesis, IEEE'18](https://github.com/zslwyuan/Hi-DMM)

-__Integrate with Virtual Memory__
+#### Integrate with Host Virtual Memory
 - (Papers deal with OS Virtual Memory System.
 Note that, all these papers, they introduce some form of MMU into FPGA to let FPGA work with host virtual memory systems.
 This added MMU is similar to CPU's MMU in the sense that they both do address translation.
 But, do note that the virtual memory system still runs in Linux, these include page fault handling, swapping, TLB shootdown stuff.
 What could really stands out, is to implement virtual memory system in FPGA. :-/ )
 - [Virtual Memory Window for Application-Specific Reconfigurable Coprocessors, DAC'04](https://ieeexplore.ieee.org/document/1664911)
 	- Early work that adds a new MMU to FPGA to let FPGA logic access `on-chip DRAM`.
 Note, it's not the system main memory.
 Thus the translation pgtable is different.